nazir-ust/-ARCHIVED-rockwalk/README.md

 2. You can also run the following script to visualize a dual-arm zigzag motion.
 Turn-off loop-animation in RViz.
 Take a look at the script to see how the robot is being controlled using MoveIt.
 `$  rosrun ur10_cm hong_kong_dual_arm_manipulation_operational.py`

-3. You can also practice writing your own code to come up with interesting robot motions like planning a circle, a spiral, etc. with one or both robot arms.
+3. You can also practice writing your own code to come up with interesting robot motions like planning a circle, a spiral, an eight, etc. with one or both robot arms.

 ###  Concatenating gait and generating waypoints for the robot
 Here, we use the `MATLAB` scripts to generate a sequence of zigzag waypoints along